ThemeBing/awesome-addones/README.txt

 == Installation ==

-1. Upload `mega-addons-for-elementor.zip` to the `/wp-content/plugins/` directory and extact
+1. Upload `mega-addons.zip` to the `/wp-content/plugins/` directory and extact
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==